kbridson/rails-demos-and-deets-2021-test/demo-03-new-github-project.md

     The <code>git add</code> and <code>git commit</code> commands will be run often as you are making changes to your projects and want to save them to the online repository.
 The <code>git add</code> command adds a change in the working directory to the staging area.
 It tells Git that you want to include updates to a particular file in the next commit.
 The <code>-A</code> option tells Git to include all changes to all files in the project folder.
 You can view the contents of the staging area with the <code>git status</code> command.
 The <code>git commit</code> command creates the snapshot and saves it to your local repository.
 Each commit will have a default commit message that you can override with the <code>-m "$MSG"</code> option to make a more informative description of the changes in that commit.
     </p>
     </div>

+    Verify the commit has the correct information by entering the following command:

+    ```bash
+    git log
+    ```

 1. Copy the instructions on the GitHub repository webpage for pushing an existing repository from the command line, and paste them into your terminal.
 The commands should look something like this (only with the "`...`" replaced with your GitHub username):